vExcess/JITLang/docs.md

 ### Garbage Collection
-JITLang is garbage collected by default, but by using the `#disable-gc` compiler flag the garbage collection can be turned off for maximum execution speed which gives the programmer full responsibility of managing their own memory using the `new` and `free` keywords.
+JITLang is garbage collected by default, but by using the `#disable-gc` compiler flag the garbage collection can be turned off for maximum performance which gives the programmer full responsibility of managing their own memory using the `new` and `free` keywords.

 ## Semicolons
 Some think semicolons ought to be mandatory while others frown upon them.
 JavaScript says both are good.
 However the way JavaScript did it is absolutely awful.
 While JS makes semicolons technically optional; the use or lack thereof can drastically change the meaning of the code which very often leads to frustrating bugs.
 JITLang on the other hand makes semicolons completely optional, meaning they are only for asthetics.
 Unlike JS, the usage or lack of semicolons makes no change to the meaning of the code.